beckerben/ml-sandbox/README.md

 # ML Sandbox

 ## Description
-This is a sandbox for machine learning projects.
-It is a place to experiment with different models and datasets.
-Code may be incomplete and not fully tested.
-The goal is to have a place to experiment and learn and capture snipets of code that may be useful in the future.
+This is a sandbox for some machine learning projects using python.
+The files here may be incomplete, non-working and strictly experimental in nature.
+These are used as part of another related hobby project using machine learning for some automating tasks using prediction capabilities offered by ML.

-The python virtual environment was set at 3.11 for this project.
-The requirements.txt file contains the packages used in this project.
+The python virtual environment is currently set to 3.11 and meant to work with NVIDIA GPUs.